 Nicky sees healthy communication as key to living well with hearing loss.
 She believes it is necessary to continue to educate people for both her own sake and the sake of the person she is communicating with, but still finds it frustrating when people suggest that she has “selective hearing.”

 Melanie is a retired theatre and film agent turned writer.
-She has had a hearing loss for most of her life, but has only in recent years begun using hearing aids, as she found older hearing aids to be impractical for her type of hearing loss.
+She has had a hearing loss for most of her life, but has only in recent years begun using hearing aids, as she found older models to be impractical for her type of hearing loss.
 She also had trouble getting past the stigma associated with large, unattractive hearing aids.

-While she readily adopts the necessary technology – despite admitting to not being technologically savvy – she gets hung up the appearance of hearing aids and the related accessories.
+While she readily adopts the necessary technology – despite admitting to not being technologically savvy – she gets hung up the appearance of hearing aids and their accessories.
 For her, the appearance of hearing aids and related technology have a large psychological impact on her readiness to discuss her hearing loss with other people.
-Fortunately, she is enthusiastic about the advances that have been made both technologically and aesthetically!
+Fortunately, she is enthusiastic about the advances that have been made both technologically and aesthetically.

-Description: Mr. Stein is past 80 and has had a hearing loss for several years.
+Mr. Stein is past 80 and has had a hearing loss for several years.
 He has only been motivated to take action on his hearing loss, however, since his wife became ill.
-With her illness, Mr. Stein is afraid that if his wife needs help, he wouldn’t be able to hear her.
-His audiologist, Oscar, has recommended the use of a streamer, so that will help him hear her from another room.
+Mr. Stein is afraid that if his wife needed help, he wouldn’t be able to hear her.
+His audiologist, Oscar, has recommended the use of a streamer, which will help him hear her from another room.

-Having a clear goal in mind for which situations he would like to improve his hearing gives Mr. Stein a clear motivation.
-For both Mr. and Mrs. Stein, have found that their communication has improved since they began using the transmitter.
+Having a clear goal in mind for the situations where he would like to improve his hearing gives Mr. Stein a clear motivation.
+Later, we see that both Mr. and Mrs. Stein have found that their communication has improved since they began using the transmitter.
 They both place a lot of importance on quality of life, which contributes to the positive outlook both have on hearing loss and illness.

 Mark has had a severe hearing loss for years.
 He uses hearing aids on a daily basis and regularly visits his audiologist, Oscar.
-Where Mark struggles is in communicating at home with his wife.
-Mark’s wife is frustrated by his hearing loss and doesn't attend his appointments with his audiologist.
-They have tried using an FM system at home.
-Mark’s wife was still frustrated that while the FM system improved communication in some settings, it wasn’t an ideal solution for all situations.
+Where Mark struggles is communicating at home with his wife.
+She is frustrated by his hearing loss and doesn't attend his appointments with his audiologist.
+They have tried using an FM system, but Mark’s wife was frustrated that while this improved communication in some settings, it wasn’t an ideal solution for all situations.
 Mark himself is frustrated because he feels his wife is insensitive to what it means to have a hearing loss.

-Description: John has a mild mid-to-high frequency hearing loss, but doesn’t really feel affected by it.
+John has a mild mid-to-high frequency hearing loss, but doesn’t really feel affected by it.
 He is, however, highly motivated to use his hearing aids, because his wife, Anne, has herself been using hearing aids for 30 years.
-John sees adopting hearing aids now while his hearing loss is still mild as a way of adapting and learning to cope before his hearing loss becomes a real impairment.
+John sees adopting these devices now while his hearing loss is still mild as a way of adapting and learning to cope before his hearing loss becomes a real impairment.

 Anne is a former president of Hearing Loss Association of America and an advocate of the importance of communication.
 She has learned to strategize how to function in ways that she feels are comfortable and effective.
-Together, they are a support system for each other, and constantly developing new strategies on how to continue living well with their hearing loss.
+Anne and John are a support system for each other and constantly develop new strategies on how to continue living well with their hearing loss.